|

 It is contemplation which needs no ecstasy,

-induced by alcohol or other drugs.
+induced by mind-expanding and addictive drugs.

 It is the widening of the stream of experience